Vyral/brian-lessinger/_posts/2019-11-04-save-the-date-for-these-2-client-appreciation-events.md

 youtube_code: NoDeaVkqeks
 ---

-{% include youtube.html %}<center>To show our appreciation to you, you’re invited to two of our upcoming client appreciation events.</center>
+{% include youtube.html %}

+<center>To show our appreciation to you, you&rsquo;re invited to two of our upcoming client appreciation events.</center>

+&nbsp;

 To those who have worked with us over the years, we always like to show our appreciation for all the referrals and the opportunities to help people buy and sell houses.